sicksubroutine/sun_escapes_me/README.md

 ![sun_escapes_me_9](https://user-images.githubusercontent.com/14047518/185776815-5f5d63fb-4c82-4b9b-b5c9-3f2d4a09c960.gif)

 Made for the LOWREZJAM 2022 game jam!
 This is actually my (Chaz) first game jam ever!
 LOWREZJAM was picked because of the 64x64px requirement.
 It was very much in line with my current experiences with pixel art and the Pico 8 fantasy console.
 Actually got it submitted in time and everything too!
+[We ended up getting #132 overall out of 430 submitted entries!](https://itch.io/jam/lowrezjam-2022/rate/1646677)

 ## Credits